Sexual & Gender Diversity

 - Get support.
 Find resources and supports that may help students, colleagues and staff

-- Think about integrating LGBTQ+ literature into your school library or repertoire of required readings.
+- Think about integrating LGBTQ2S+ literature into your school library or repertoire of required readings.

 Words You May Hear